 Kapitan: Generic templated configuration management for Kubernetes, Terraform and other things

-Use Kapitan to manage your Kubernetes manifests, your documentation, your Terraform configuration or even simplify your scripts.
+Use Kapitan to build an inventory which you can then use to drive templates for your Kubernetes manifests, your documentation, your Terraform configuration or even simplify your scripts.

 - Main Blog, articles and tutorials: Kapitan Blog

 - Generators and reference kapitan repository: Kapitan Reference

 - Kapitan Reference: our reference repository to get started with Kapitan.

 - Twitter @kapitandev on Twitter.
 Follow us and share our tweets!

 Using simple reusable

 yaml files (classes), you can represent as a single source of truth

 everything that matters in your setup, for instance: